deborah-shaw/CPSC-349-Final-Project-Personal-Portfolio-Website/README.md

 > **Disclaimer:** This project is for academic purposes only.

+## 🏃‍♂️ How to Use

+1. Clone or download the repo.
+2. Open `index.html` in any web browser.
+3. Ensure you have an internet connection to access the APIs.

 ## 📫 Contact

 Want to collaborate or say hi?
-Visit the [Contact Page](contact.html) or connect via GitHub.
+Visit the [Contact Page](https://mkt989.github.io/CPSC-349-Final-Project-Personal-Portfolio-Website/contact.html) or connect via GitHub.

 ---